EddieHubCommunity/support/discord-readme.md

 -> #organisation: our community's GitHub org

 -> #first-timers: get :green_square: to get you started in open source on GitHub - opportunities are provided for first-timers

+-> #good-first-issues: get started with open source and get your :green_square: - opportunities are provided for new contributors

 -> #content-share: share web content